Safest Teeth Whiteners

-Coffee contains ingredients called tannins.
+Coffee contains tannins.
 Tannins are a form of polyphenols that break down in water.
 They are also present in drinks like wine and tea.

-The most effective way to prevent stained teeth is to reduce drinking so much coffee that it leads to marks on your teeth.
+The most effective way to prevent stained teeth is to stop drinking coffee in excess.

-Here are eight ways to prevent coffee stains on teeth:
+Here are 8 ways to prevent coffee stains on teeth:

 Like any beverage that is not water, coffee can lead to bacteria growth in the mouth.
 This can cause tooth enamel erosion.
 Teeth can become thin and brittle.

 As the enamel wears away, the dentin layer that coats your teeth is exposed.
 This results in a darkened yellow or brown appearance.
-The tooth enamel preserves teeth by protecting them against decay and sensitivity.
+Tooth enamel preserves teeth by protecting them against decay and sensitivity.

 Coffee is not the only substance that stains teeth.
 Other foods and drinks can also leave behind a yellowish stain.

-Yes, tea can stain your teeth.
-Tea may be even more likely to stain your teeth than coffee because of its higher tannin content.
+Tea may be more likely to stain your teeth than coffee because of its higher tannin content.

 Many black, green, and herbal teas contain tannins that stain teeth and gums.

-Green tea leaves a gray stain on teeth.
+Green tea leaves a grey stain on teeth.
 Black tea leaves yellowish marks.
-Even herbal teas like chamomile and hibiscus may result in staining and discoloration if regularly drunk over time.
+Even herbal teas like chamomile and hibiscus can cause staining.

 Fortunately, there are ways to remove coffee stains from teeth.
 These include: